Skip to Main Content

 Inside the Walls: What Colonial Hospitality Looks Like in Practice

 Arriving at Calle de Vélez Danies in Cartagena's Centro Histórico means stepping into one of the most architecturally coherent streetscapes in the Caribbean.
 The walled city's centro is a UNESCO World Heritage Site, and the density of preserved colonial stonework, bougainvillea-draped balconies, and ochre-painted facades makes almost any address here a statement of location before a statement of hospitality.
-Movich Hotel Cartagena de Indias occupies a colonial-era building within this zone, at number 4–39 on the calle, placing it inside the quarter that historically functioned as the administrative and commercial heart of the Spanish colonial port.
+Movich Hotel Cartagena de Indias occupies a colonial-era building within this zone, at number 4 to 39 on the calle, placing it inside the quarter that historically functioned as the administrative and commercial heart of the Spanish colonial port.
 The physical approach, narrow cobbled street, heavy wooden doorway, transition from equatorial heat into shade and cool stone, sets a particular kind of expectation.
-The question the hotel then has to answer is whether the service culture inside matches the architectural promise outside.
+The service culture inside is measured against that architectural promise.

 Service Architecture in a City That Rewards Attentiveness